Martin-Holstad/VikingFjord-whitelist-frontend/README.md

 ## Description

 Welcome to the VikingFjord Minecraft server whitelist form!
 This React-based project allows players to request access to the server by entering their username and the server password.
-Let’s dive into the details:

 ## Features